aridyckovsky/aridyckovsky/README.md

 I worked in the Stanford Psychopathology Lab and at the National Institute of Standards and Technology.

-### Area of Interest

-In my research I seek answers to these questions:

-- What leads members of a group to collaborate or compete?
+### Why will some groups succeed, while others will fail?

+I am interested in understanding **how and when a group’s members work together to reach collective goals**.

-- What are the roles of affect and incentives in fostering or inhibiting that collaboration?
+- What are the roles of affect and incentives in fostering or inhibiting collaboration?
-- How do situational  uncertainty or importance modulate these effects?

-In turn, I’m interested in predicting group compositions that are more likely to succeed, as well as how members’ attitudes toward each other impact the likelihood of collaboration.
+- How might changing stakes or uncertainty affect whether individuals within a group collaborate or compete, and how they collectively perform?

-I’ve pursued these and related questions using methods including online survey experiments, computationally-intensive agent-based modeling, and natural language processing.
-As I continue to uncover the many factors influencing group dynamics, I welcome the opportunity to use new tools and techniques to understand them.
+I’ve pursued these and related questions using methods including online survey and social media experiments, computationally-intensive agent-based modeling, and natural language processing.

 ### Contact